BritishPandaChick/disney-codes/log.md

 - Start adding classes for main styles.
 Put these styles in main.css so they will work on all versions of the site.
 Use the W3Schools template as inspiration.

 **Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)

+## Day 38: August 11, 2019
+**What I Did Today:** Start adding CSS selectors to main stylesheet.
+Used Dev Tools to look at the styles on W3Schools template to see what classes to add to index file and what styles to use on the main stylesheet.

+**Day Summary:** I started to add CSS selectors and properties to the main stylesheet.
+I spent a lot of time looking at the W3Schools template in dev tools and seeing how they did their styles.
+Right now my menu section is going to look very similar to what is on the W3Schools template.
+I am planning on changing the styles later to reflect the design for my site.
+For now I just want to get the site set up the right way and get the classes right so I can get the JavaScript working correctly.
+So far I've gotten a good head start on the styles.
+I'm not sure how they did their row class but I'll see if I can figure it out with Dev Tools later.
+I am removing some of the bootstrap classes for the new CSS classes.
+Tomorrow I'll be focusing on updating the menu section HTML code with more classes and trying to add more styles to the main stylesheet.

+**Tomorrow's List:**
+- Continue to add CSS styles for the menu section of website.
+Use the W3Schools template and Dev Tools to get the styles.

+**Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)